zimolzak/fcc-rf-formulas/Readme.md

     >>> fcc.exempt_milliwatts_sar(1, 0.45)
     44.372516027834514

-`exempt_milliwatts_sar(cm, ghz)` implements threshold power (P_th) for SAR-based exemption (FCC 19-126, page 23).
+This calculates threshold power (P_th) for SAR-based exemption (FCC 19-126, page 23).
 This example says that if you have a 0.45 GHz (450 MHz) source, which is 1 cm away, you get a SAR-based exemption if "each of the maximum time-averaged power or maximum time-averaged ERP is no more than" **44.4 milliwatts.** This method of exemption only applies to UHF or higher, not VHF or HF.

     >>> import fcc
     >>> fcc.exempt_watts_mpe(1, 444)
     5.6832

-`exempt_watts_mpe(meters, mhz)` implements the MPE-based exemption (FCC report p.
-26) and returns an effective radiated power threshold according to a formula.
-The example above means that a 444 MHz source which is 1 meter away is exempt if its ERP is no more than **5.7 watts.** If the radiator is closer than a certain cutoff distance, "evaluation is required" (p.
+This calculates effective radiated power threshold for MPE-based exemption (FCC report p.
+26).
+This example means that a 444 MHz source which is 1 meter away is exempt if its ERP is no more than **5.7 watts.** If the radiator is closer than a certain cutoff distance, "evaluation is required" (p.
 25, footnote 143).
 This method of exemption works over a much broader range of frequencies.

+    >>> fcc.exempt_watts_generic(0.01, 450)
+    (0.04437251602783451, 'SAR')
+    >>> fcc.exempt_watts_generic(1,444)
+    (5.6832, 'MPE')
+    >>> fcc.exempt_watts_generic(0.16,310)
+    (0.5327389333009732, 'SAR wins')

+This calculates a power threshold by the most favorable method available.

 Mind your units!
-They are all different magnitudes of units between these two functions.
+They may be different between function arguments and return values.

 Run `python test_fcc.py` to run some tests manually and see `print()` results (rather than more automated pytest and pytest-cov stuff like